mcpython4-coding/core/README.md

 python tools/installer.py
 ```

-This will set up all required libraries and download resources needed not shipped with the main part.
+This will set up all required libraries and download resources needed.
 It will take some time depending on your internet connection speed.
 We plan on optimizing some parts,
 but it is WIP.